 Sunlight is only available for a couple of hours each day for meaningful use with solar panels.
-You’ll need to store the excess energy for later use at night when there is no sunlight or pull constant power even in bad weather conditions.
+You’ll need to store the excess energy for later use at night or when there is no sunlight or pull constant power and even in bad weather conditions.
 So you need a battery that will provide long periods of discharge and fully recharge in a few hours of sunlight .
 The battery you’ll need is a deep cycle battery.

 Types of Marine Batteries